dell/terraform-provider-powerscale/docs/resources/cluster_snmp.md

 page_title: "powerscale_cluster_snmp Resource - terraform-provider-powerscale"
 subcategory: ""
 description: |-
-  This resource is used to manage the Cluster SNMP entity of PowerScale Array.
+  This resource is used to manage the Cluster SNMP settings of PowerScale Array.
 We can Create, Update and Delete the Cluster SNMP using this resource.
 We can also import an existing Cluster SNMP from PowerScale array.
 ---

 # powerscale_cluster_snmp (Resource)

-This resource is used to manage the Cluster SNMP entity of PowerScale Array.
+This resource is used to manage the Cluster SNMP settings of PowerScale Array.
 We can Create, Update and Delete the Cluster SNMP using this resource.
 We can also import an existing Cluster SNMP from PowerScale array.

 ## Example Usage